 The best time to go grocery shopping with a baby is right after a feed.
 Their bellies are full, they’re probably a bit sleepy, and the gentle lull of a walk to the grocery store is just the right thing to put them to sleep.
 At all costs, avoid shopping if your baby is hungry.
 Do a quick feed in the car, or give them a bottle before you head inside.

-Unless your kiddo is a champion napper, the best way to navigate shopping is to be as quick as you can.
+Unless your baby is a champion napper, the best way to navigate shopping with young children is to be as quick as you can.
 Have a grocery list of what you need ready to go, grab what you need and keep moving.
 Grocery shopping with a baby is not the time to peruse the aisle for new snacks or take your time comparing salad dressing.
 Get in, get your food and get out.

 Go With the Flow